dev-guy/geo/README.md

 ENV ECTO_IPV6=true
 ```

-CMD/Run script
+CMD/Run script:

-Since I run migrations and seeders on my laptop, I created a `start.sh` that runs `mix phx.server` and can be easily changed for troubleshooting.
+Since I run migrations and seeders on my laptop, I created a `start.sh` that runs `mix phx.server` and can be easily changed when troubleshooting.

 ```txt
 RUN echo '#!/bin/sh\n\